-Twitter Addresses "Ban Trump" Protests With Argument Against Blocking World Leaders
+Twitter Just Explained Why It Doesn't Block World Leaders Like Trump

 Twitter also did not say definitively that it would never ban Trump, or any other world leader.
 "We review Tweets by leaders within the political context that defines them, and enforce our rules accordingly," its post said.
 The post, headlined "World Leaders on Twitter," also did not define what a world leader is.

 In recent months, people have been protesting outside Twitter's headquarters and demanding that the company ban Trump.
-On Wednesday, protestors projected angry messages on Twitter's headquarters after Trump taunted North Korea leader Kim Jong Un about the size, power, and operational status of his "Nuclear Button."
+On Wednesday, protesters projected angry messages on Twitter's headquarters after Trump taunted North Korea leader Kim Jong Un about the size, power, and operational status of his "Nuclear Button."

 This wasn't Trump's first provocative tweet aimed at North Korea.
 In September, Trump seemed to threaten the annihilation of the country, tweeting: "Just heard Foreign Minister of North Korea speak at U.N.
 If he echoes thoughts of Little Rocket Man, they won't be around much longer!"
 North Korea said the tweet was a declaration of war.